Nuku rebellion

 The Nuku rebellion was an anti-colonial movement that engulfed large parts of Maluku Islands and Western New Guinea between 1780 and 1810.
 It was initiated by the prince and later sultan of Tidore, Nuku Muhammad Amiruddin (c.
 1738 – 1805), also known as Prince Nuku or Sultan Nuku.
 The movement united several ethnic groups of eastern Indonesia in the struggle against the Dutch and was temporarily successful, helped by an alliance with the British East India Company.
 However, the movement was defeated after the demise of Nuku, and Maluku was restored under European rule.
 In 1995, Nuku was officially appointed a National Hero of Indonesia.

 Background

-Nuku or Amiruddin was born in Soa Siu, Tidore, in about 1738.
-His father was Sultan Jamaluddin, a ruler of the Sultanate of Tidore, who was arrested and exiled to Batavia by the Dutch colonials in 1779.
-His junior kinsman was Kamaluddin who later became sultan and a rival of Nuku.
+Nuku or Amiruddin was born around 1738 into one of the four branches of the royal family of Tidore.
+His father became Sultan of Tidore in 1757 under the name Jamaluddin.
+At this time the Dutch East India Company (VOC) had dominated the Sultanate of Tidore for a century though it was still formally autonomous.
+Apart from Tidore Island it encompassed parts of Halmahera, Seram, and New Guinea, which yielded foodstuff, forest and sea products that gave the sultanate a certain economic significance.
+However, its prestige was declining since the VOC increasingly imposed its will on Tidore and its neighbour, the Sultanate of Ternate.
+This was aggravated by a rebellion in the Papuan island, Salawati, and incursions by the Iranun people of southern Philippines.
+In 1768, the Dutch forced Sultan Jamaluddin to cede his rights to Seram, which enraged Nuku.
+His hatred of the VOC arose further in 1779 when his father and two brothers were arrested and exiled by the Dutch, on suspicions of misrule and conspiring with the British East India Company (EIC) and the rulers of Bacan and Maguindanao.
+This was followed by a new treaty in 1780 where Tidore was reduced from a Dutch ally to a vassal state.
+Nuku's junior kinsman, Kamaluddin, later became sultan and a rival of Nuku.